eksctl-io/eksctl/site/content/community/02-roadmap.md

 ## Project Roadmap Themes

-### Cluster quickstart with GitOps
+### Cluster Quick Start with gitops

 It should be easy to create a cluster with various applications pre-installed, e.g. Weave Flux, Helm 2 (Tiller), ALB Ingress controller.
-It should also be easy to manage these applications in a declarative way using config files in a git repo (with [GitOps](https://www.weave.works/blog/what-is-gitops-really)).
+It should also be easy to manage these applications in a declarative way using config files in a git repo (with [gitops](https://www.weave.works/blog/what-is-gitops-really)).

 ### Declarative configuration management for clusters